suecmorin/readmegenerator/README.md

 This project uses node and Javascript to generate a README file based on user input.

 Installation
 Node must be installed for the program to work.
+Inquirer version 8.2.4 is also required.

 Usage
-In a terminal, user must type 'npm init' then 'node index.js'.
+In a terminal, user must type 'npm init -y', then 'npm i inquirer@8.2.4',  then 'node index.js'.

 Contributing